 A foundational Promise Keeper, Paul Monahan was amongst those at the inaugural camp at Willow Park in 1994.
-He has since been involved in bringing Groups to Events as well as a variety of other men’s ministries, including being involved in a 4x4 for 11 years.
+He has since been involved in bringing Groups to Events as well as a variety of other Men’s Ministries, including being part of a 4x4 for 11 years.
 He has been involved in redeveloping his church’s Men’s Ministry using Promise Keepers concepts and resources.
-As part of that process he has introduced Valiant Man to the church’s Men’s Ministry.

-Paul is an experienced church leader, having had a number of different roles in church leadership over the past 20 years.
+Paul is an experienced church leader, having had a number of different roles in church leadership over the past 20+ years.
 He has studied at Lifeway Bible College and been a Christian School principal for 14 years.
 The majority of Paul’s professional life has been in the education sector, including 25 years in senior management.
-He holds a Masters in Education Leadership and a number of other qualifications.
+He holds a Masters in Education Leadership as well as several other qualifications.

-Paul has a keen interest in community building and social justice.
-He has spent a number of years working on boards of community-based Christian organisations at both a national and regional level.
+With a keen interest in community building and social justice, Paul has spent many years working on boards of community-based Christian organisations at both a national and regional level.
 These groups work in the areas of those “at risk” including people with addictions, dysfunctional families and those outside the conventional education system.
-This has given Paul a very good understanding of the role of the father and how important that role is to the development of well-balanced and successful young people.

 I love working from a place of conviction – where I get to exercise my beliefs and help others on their journey.